aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 Average age: 36
 {{< /highlight >}}

-**Note –** Using of the custom date-time format and the extension method involving arithmetic in the template document becomes possible, because text values of `Column3` and `Column2` are automatically converted to `Date` and `Integer` respectively.

 By default, `CsvDataSource` uses column names such as “Column1”, “Column2”, and so on, as you can see from the previous example.
 However, `CsvDataSource` can be configured to read column names from the first line of CSV data as shown in the following example.